ravi-pathekar/medical-appointment/README.md

 Added API routes later as I deployed backend on AWS EC2 and it was running on "http".
 So, to call the APIs added API routes.
 Note: It is just a workaround for now.
 When I will add ssl certificate and setup nginx or caddy, can remove API routes and directly call the APIs.

-Initially I used Github for version control and now pushing it to bitbucket.
+Initially, I used Github for version control and now pushing it to bitbucket.

 ## Deploy on Vercel